Present at FNCE® 2019

-- Must be an established expert in the given area in order to qualify for honorarium consideration.
+- Must be an established expert in the proposed subject area.

 - The Academy is committed to ensuring that the number of culturally diverse speakers will continue to increase.

-- The Committee for Lifelong Learning and the Academy request strong consideration and utilization of “new experts” and Academy members who have not spoken at FNCE® for at least the past two years.
+- The Committee for Lifelong Learning and the Academy request strong consideration and utilization of “new experts” and Academy members who have not spoken at FNCE® for the past two years.

-- Program Planner is not required to be an Academy member.
+- Program Planners are not required to be an Academy member.

-- Each 90 minute session must contain two speakers and at least one must be an active member of the Academy.
+- All 90 minute sessions including two speakers must have at least one active member of the Academy.